 Sex Therapy addresses two major components of healthy sexual functioning- sexuality and disorders.

 Sexuality A client's sexuality is a key component in many relational and individual issues.
-Whether you identify as lesbian, gay, straight, bi, trans, queer, asexual or any variation thereof, your sexuality is a major factor in determining your preferences and sexual behaviors.
+No matter how you identify, your sexuality and your sense of your sexual self are major factors in determining your preferences and sexual behaviors.
 Sexuality is about your sexual identity, about the gender roles you carry with you, and the "scripts" you learned from family, religion, society and significant others.
 All of these factors have contributed to your understanding of sexual expression.
 Sometimes, these interconnecting parts do not fit well together and can cause distress in your life.
-A sex therapist may be able to help you find out how to rework pieces of your sexual identity, your social conditioning and your sexual preferences so that you can feel integrated and content in your experience of your sexuality.
+A sex therapist may be able to help you find out how to integrate pieces of your sexual identity, your social conditioning and your sexual preferences so that you can feel whole and content in your experience of your sexuality.

 Sexual Disorders While labeling someone as having a "disorder" sounds scary and judgmental, it helps professionals in medicine, mental health and other disciplines find the right treatment for your presenting problem.
 Medical providers, therapists and even insurance companies can all communicate in a common language when discussing a sexual disorder if it has been properly identified and a treatment plan has been agreed upon by you and your professional team.
 The definition of disorder has changed over time, but most disorders in the Diagnostic and Statistical Manual, 5th edition (DSM-5) can be classified under these major areas: Disorders of